segdeha/blog/posts/dont-look-back.md

 After a lengthy interview process, I was informed I would be an alternate for the Fall 1997 voyage.
 I was a little bummed, but took it in stride and that day sent out an email to everyone I knew letting them know I was going to be leaving student affairs to start the next chapter of my working life, as a web consultant (it’s a good thing we’re naive when we’re young or we might not try half the things we do!).

 It is my sincere belief that the Universe rewards you when you take a step towards what you really want.
-The very next day, I found myself writing another email with the subject "What a difference 24 hours makes!"
+The very next day, I found myself writing another email with the subject “What a difference 24 hours makes!”
 Semester at Sea called back to tell me they needed me after all.

-So, I got to go on the trip of a lifetime as my transition between seven years in college student affairs and my new life.
+So, I got to go on [the trip of a lifetime](https://andrew.hedges.name/sas/) as my transition between seven years in college student affairs and my new life.
 It couldn’t have worked out better if I had planned it.

 Sometimes, when things seem the toughest, life is actually just working out the kinks in preparation for the next situation, one that fits a little better than the last.